-What Is a Life Coach & How They Differ From a Therapist or Consultant
+What is a Life Coach vs. a Therapist or Consultant

 what is a life coach

-Coaches use a variety of tools to achieve that with their clients, who often confuse coaching with other professions, such as therapy or consulting.
-In this article, we will help shine the light on what life coaching really is, what coaches do in their everyday work, and how coaching differs from other similar services.
+However, coaching often gets confused with other professions, such as therapy or consulting.
+In this article, we will help shine the light on what life coaching really is and how it differs from similar services.

-Life coaching is the process of helping clients gain clarity about different aspects of their lives.
-Many life coaches help clients define clear goals for themselves and find ways to achieve those specific goals.
+Life coaching is the process of helping clients gain clarity about different aspects of their lives, define clear goals, and find ways to achieve them.

-Some clients enter their first coaching session with a clearly defined purpose, but more often than not, they arrive with a vague challenge they’re facing.
-This challenge might show up as a feeling of being stuck, being unable to move on from a situation, or facing the same issues repeatedly without making progress.
+Some clients enter their first coaching session with a clearly defined purpose, but more often than not, they enter with a vague challenge they’re facing.
+This challenge might show up as:

-The goals set in a life coaching process might change over time as the client is going through a personal transformation.
-This isn’t considered a setback but simply the natural byproduct of developing a stronger self-awareness at a certain stage of one’s personal growth.
+It’s normal for the client’s goals to change over time as they go through personal transformation.
+This isn’t a setback but simply the natural byproduct of developing self-awareness and growing into a new person.
 When we change, our beliefs, needs, and priorities change as well, helping us live more aligned with who we are.

 Reflection is one of the most important catalysts for becoming more self-aware, and that’s exactly what a life coach helps their clients with.
 Professional coaches never impose their own views or solutions on the coachee but rather help them reflect on themselves, gain clarity about their beliefs, and consciously choose what they want.

-In between the sessions, coaches might assign certain exercises to their clients that aid the coaching process and hold their life coaching clients accountable to complete them.
+In between the sessions, coaches might assign certain exercises to their clients that are conducive to change and hold them accountable to complete them.

-Besides the work that happens in the sessions, life coaches normally also manage a business and all other areas of their professional life (unless they’re employed by an organization as an in-house coach).
-They develop offers and services, plan and execute marketing or sales activities, take care of their accounting, and pay their taxes — just like any entrepreneur.
+Besides the work that happens in the sessions, life coaches normally also manage their business, unless they’re employed by an organization as an in-house coach.
+Independent coaches develop their own services, run marketing activities, take care of their accounting, and pay taxes like any entrepreneur.

 [ Read: How to Start a Life Coaching Business in 7 Totally Achievable Steps ]

-Some life coaches you might see in the media also turn their insights into a book, course, or presentation and become speakers or authors.
-This is definitely not a requirement for becoming a life coach; simply another revenue source and opportunity for greater visibility.
+Some life coaches in the media also turn their insights into a book, course, or presentation and become speakers or authors.
+This is not a requirement to become a life coach; it is simply an additional revenue source and an opportunity to share insights.

 Different Types of Life Coaches

-Coaching can take many forms, depending on the coach’s approach and expertise, as well as the area they focus on.
-These are the most common types of coaches you’ll find in the industry.
+Coaching can take many forms, depending on the coach’s approach and expertise and the area they focus on.
+These are the most common types of coaches in the industry.

 • Business Coaches